ardaicoz/AlgoZoo/group/meetingslog.md

 **Present:** Arda, Alp, Ayberk, Doğa, Esra, Görkem, Kerem

 **Discussion:** We met over Zoom to discussed about the design of the project, and we talked about the User Interface Stage.
 We shared our opinions about how to make this game more attractive, and gave a decision about its design.
-To be able to complete User Interface Report succesfully, we distributed the whole work.
+To be able to complete User Interface Report successfully, we distributed the whole work.

 **ToDo:** Ayberk will create the designs of each mode until 29.03.2020 /  Arda, Kerem and Görkem will explain site map, creative mode, the menus and write conclusion until 30.03.2020 / Doğa, Esra and Alp will explain general map, learn, challenge and test modes until 30.03.2020

+### Meeting ~ (29.03.2020, 2 hours)

+**Present:** Esra, Alp, Doğa

+**Discussion:** We discussed about how to explain the functions of general map, learn mode, challenge mode and test mode for the User Interface Report.
+We shared our opinions about their design and functions.
+We tried to show the features of each mode separately and showed them in a detailed way.
+Esra wrote the learn and challenge modes, Doğa wrote the test mode and Alp wrote the general map.

 ### Meeting ~ (29.03.2020, 2 hours)